kaiyumcg/Vortex/README.md

 ## About

-Vortex is an animation library for unity engine built on top of playable API.
+Vortex is an animation library for unity engine built on top of Playable API.
 FAnimator mono behaviour script is the heart of Vortex.
 It is the equivalent of the Animator component of unity engine.
 It plays animations, mixes animations and then plays.

 ## Why Vortex

 You can play or mix animation clips or controllers anytime without using animator controllers.
 You can use animator controllers too if you wish.

 ## Example Usage

+Let's say you need a sequence of animations, like this -

-Play non loop clip A ---> start playing controller A and wait 40 seconds ---> play non loop Clip B --> mix clip C and D and continue to play for 2 minute--->start playing controller B. With vortex it is simply calling a set of methods chained with callbacks; all in a single script, in event single method!
+1. Play non loop clip A.
+2. Start playing controller A and wait 40 seconds.
+4. Play non loop Clip B.
+5. Mix clip C and D and continue to play for 2 minute.
+6. Start playing controller B.

+With vortex it is simply calling a set of methods chained with callbacks; all in a single script, in event single method!

 ![Example Usage](/docs/images/example_usage.png)